Average read time: 4 minutes

 Independent Assurance and Basis of Preparation

-Unilever’s Basis of Preparation 2020 (PDF 4.35MB) Opens in new window contains a full description of all Unilever Sustainable Living Plan and Environmental and Occupational Safety performance measures subject to external assurance in the reporting period – including the definitions, scope and data preparation and assumptions.
-See also PwC’s Independent Limited Assurance Report 2020 (PDF 211KB) Opens in new window.
+Unilever’s Basis of Preparation 2020 (PDF 3.31MB) (Opens in a new window) contains a full description of all Unilever Sustainable Living Plan and Environmental and Occupational Safety performance measures subject to external assurance in the reporting period – including the definitions, scope and data preparation and assumptions.
+See also PwC’s Independent Limited Assurance Report 2020 (PDF 211KB) (Opens in a new window).

 The environmental performance indicators assured were chosen because they reflect the main environmental aspects for our manufacturing sites, including utilities consumption, and waste, air and water pollution.
 Occupational safety indicators were chosen because safety at work is a top priority for our business.